 The school year opened with a tragedy at Shoemaker Elementary School.
 Counselors and teachers are helping students deal with this sad, unfortunatehappening, which his mother states was caused by bullying.

 Welcome back to School!
 The poster below appeared in the 50’s.
 The message is as clear today as it was then.
 America is made up of kids from different countries, different races, religions, etc. Stand up for them; don’t let them be bullied!

 School will be starting in another month across the country.
-Check out the website below for previews and clips about the film, “BULLY”, produced in 2014.
+Check out the website below for film previews and clips about “BULLY”, produced in 2014.
 Find out how Alex and 5 others stopped the bullying that happened to them in middle school.
 Parents, teachers, religious and organizational leaders will all help you combat bullying.
 It’s ok, it’s safe to tell a trusted adult!

 1. Increase Communication